mohebmaher/GDSC-California-Housing-Prices/readme.md

 ## Performance

-The final model achieved an R-squared metric of about 85.18% after performing bayesian optimization..
+The final model achieved an R-squared metric of about 85% after performing bayesian optimization.

 ## Additional Information